AdobeDocs/dynamic-media-developer-resources.en/help/aem-is-ir-api/ir-api/http-protocol/image-rendering-api-ref/c-ir-http-protocol-ref/c-ir-http-protocol-syntax-and-features/r-ir-basic-syntax.md

 **Comments**

 Comments may be embedded into request strings anywhere and are identified by a period (.) immediately following the command separator (&).
-The comment is terminated by the next occurrence of an (un-encoded) command separator.
-This feature may be used to add information to the request which is not for Image Serving use, such as time stamps, database ids, etc.
+The comment is terminated by the next occurrence of an (unencoded) command separator.
+This feature may be used to add information to the request which is not for Image Serving use, such as time stamps, and database ids.

 **HTTP decoding**

-Image Rendering first extracts *`object`* and *`modifiers`* from the incoming request. *`object`* is then separated into path elements which are individually HTTP-decoded.
+Image Rendering first extracts *`object`* and *`modifiers`* from the incoming request.
+The *`object`* is then separated into path elements which are individually HTTP-decoded.
 The *`modifiers`* string is separated into *`command`*= *`value`* pairs, and *`value`* is then HTTP-decoded before command-specific processing.